SaKKo/angular-biolerplate/README.md

-# this is a form from https://github.com/dickeyxxx/ng-modules
+This is a form from https://github.com/dickeyxxx/ng-modules

 install live-server as global and other dev dependencies